ctfdavis/use-next-query-params/README.md

 }
 ```

-Then, in your page component, use the `useNextQueryParams` hook to link states to url query
+Then, in your page component, use the `useNextQueryParams` hook to link states to URL query
 parameters:

 ```tsx